Scranton soldier identified from WWII

-SCRANTON, LACKAWANNA COUNTY (WBRE/WYOU) — The Defense POW/MIA (Prisoners of War/Missing in Action) Accounting Agency (DPAA) announced Monday that U.S. Army PFC Francis P. Martin, 25, of Scranton, killed in action during World War II, has been accounted for as of June 21, 2022.
+SCRANTON, Pa.
+(WBRE/WYOU) — The Defense POW/MIA (Prisoners of War/Missing in Action) Accounting Agency (DPAA) announced Monday that U.S. Army PFC Francis P. Martin, 25, of Scranton, killed in action during World War II, has been accounted for as of June 21, 2022.

 According to a news release, in January 1945, Martin was assigned to Company D, 1st Battalion, 157th Regiment of the 45th Infantry Division.
 On January 16, Martin was on a truck convoy bringing rations to the front lines, when the convoy was ambushed and surrounded by German soldiers.